reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 Some years ago, we needed apartment price estimates for areas for which such are not provided due to too small population or too few transactions.
 We ended up creating a model based on the hierarchy of zip codes and making a public demonstration out of it --- Kannattaako Kauppa.
 Although the associated quadratic temporal model served well in its purpose years ago, its limits have become apparent, and the pandemic with its new anomalies now finally pushed us to update not only data but model as well.

-The orignal model is described in detail in a [blog post](http://ropengov.org/2015/06/a-hierarchical-model-of-finnish-apartment-prices/).
+The orignal model is detailed in a [blog post](http://ropengov.org/2015/06/a-hierarchical-model-of-finnish-apartment-prices/).
 We see too drawbacks.
-First,  spatial smoothness, or extrapolation of evidence, is based almost entirely on the zip hierarchy (the exception being population density).
+First,  spatial smoothness, or generalizing of evidence spatially, is based almost entirely on the zip hierarchy (the exception being population density).
 Alternatives would be explicit spatial adjacencies, which way we didn't go yet, and the known demographics of the areas, which are now in the model.
 Then there is the quadratic assumption of temporal development.
 That was justifiable six years ago and is still to a degree --- but now, something that takes the peculiarities of single years into account is more interesting and better fits the data.

 ## Demographics help with sparse observations

-The new model stands on the foundations of the old one.
-There is still the spatial hierarchy based on postal codes meaning if there are no observations from a postal area, its predictions will be more or less close to those of the neighboring ones.
-However, we use that hierarchy only for the average level - in technical terms intercept - and for a linear trend.
-The quadratic trend component has been dropped.
-Then, in addition to the spatial hierarchy, we include demographic covariates from open data with yearly varying coefficients.
-In brief, that means the temporal structure is more flexible than previously and the model uses demographics when extrapolating the predictions.
+In the new model, predictive power mainly becomes from _demographic covariates_, 23 variables selected from the open data that describe the people, households, apartments and professions of the zip code areas.
+The covariates have yearly coefficients.
+This means that the temporal structure in the model is much more flexible than in the original model.
+Zip-code prefix hierarchy is still there, but with the quadratic term dropped, allowing adjacent regions to be similarly deviant from the prices predicted by covariates.

+But what use is "predictive power" for past prices?
+When one has only a few transactions, the price level of the place at the given year is left uncertain.
+By accident, those sales maybe on the high or low side of the scale.
+Trends estimated from such data are again a bit more hazy, and many "top performers" on ranking lists turn out to be statistical flukes.
+So good modeling, if nothing else, shows us the uncertainty.
+But a good model also generalizes over regions similar in demography (covariates) or location (adjacency), and understands that declines and rises tend to continue, to a degree to be estimated from data.

-The importance of extrapolation might not be intuitive but is a very essential part of the model.
-Around 90% of all reported transactions have happened in less than 30% of the 33k-odd postal area - year combinations.
-On the other hand, there are less than a hundred transactions in total from over 75% - that is some 24k - postal area - year combos.
-Essentially, a vast majority of the predictions of the model are extrapolations, as can be seen in the figure below.
+More radically, looking at slots of combined year and zip code, around 90% of all reported transactions have happened in less than 30% of the slots.
+Meanwhile, some 24k or 75% of the slots have _in total_ less than one hundred transaction.
+(Note that many postal code areas have no apartments either, the model predicts a price there as well.)
+Essentially, a vast majority of the estimates provided by the model are extrapolations, as can be seen in the figure below.
+So predictive power is needed to fill the holes, preferably so that we know how uncertain the fill is.

 ![Only sparse price data available](https://raw.githubusercontent.com/reaktor/Neliohinnat/henrika_2021_factorial/figs/sparsitymap.png)

-Thanks to using covariates for the extrapolation, we are also able to see how the effects of them, e.g. apartment size per person or median income, have changed over time.
-The yearly covariates provide us interesting insights into the effects of the pandemic, but before taking a closer look at those, let’s dive into some details of the model.
+As an extra benefit of having demographics in the model, we see how their effects on prices change over time.
+The covaraite coefficients provide us interesting insights into the effects of the pandemic, but before taking a closer look at those, let’s dive into some details of the model.

 ## The core model